Willy Adames Player Props: Brewers vs. Reds

 Willy Adames At The Plate

-- He has homered in 17.5% of his games this season, and 4.6% of his plate appearances.
+- In 17.3% of his games this year, he has hit a long ball, and 4.6% of his trips to the dish.

-- Adames has an RBI in 26 of 80 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- Adames has picked up an RBI in 32.1% of his games this season, with more than one RBI in 12.3% of his games.
+He has also produced three or more runs in seven contests.

-- In 30 of 80 games this season, he has scored, and nine of those games included multiple runs.
+- He has scored in 30 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.